-Amaranth Greens – Kale Make Room For This Superfood
+Amaranth Greens – Kale Make Room For This Super Green

-I grew up eating amaranth but I didn’t know it by that name then.
-Amaranth is the traditional for callaloo, and callaloo is the name I knew the green by.
+I grew up eating amaranth greens but I didn’t know the greens by that name, and knew amaranth greens as callaloo.
+Amaranth is the collective botanical name for the Amaranthus plant species, and callaloo is part of the species.

-How can amaranth top the nutritional powerhouse kale?
-Per 100 grams of raw amaranth leaves (greens) vs 100 grams of raw kale, amaranth beats kale in the following:
+How does amaranth greens stand up to the nutritional powerhouse kale?
+This comparison is for 100 grams of raw amaranth greens vs 100 grams of raw kale.

-Values based on USDA SR-26 Amaranth Leaves, Raw, Dietary Reference Intakes (DRIs), and are given without warranty, and are not intended to replace the advice of a nutritionist or health-care professional.
+Values based on USDA SR-26 Amaranth Leaves, Raw, Dietary Reference Intakes (DRIs).
 View a full report on amaranth nutrition here.

 Kale is definitely a green leafy nutrient powerhouse because of its dominance in vitamin A and vitamin C. We usually look to oranges for vitamin C, but just 100 grams of kale contains 200% DV.